<style> <style>

 The buses have reclining seats and are quite comfortable.
 There is a bathroom in the rear of the bus.
 Bus fare is only $8.

-Travelling from Guayaquil by Van
+Travelling from Guayaquil by Minibus

 Getting to the Condominium